 8. View your entire vacation through a phone camera.

 For the love of all things holy, put your phone down.
 Unless you are a travel writer or a health inspector, you don’t need to document every bite you put in your mouth.
 No one is going to look at those pictures anyway, including you!
 While you’re taking 351 photos of that double rainbow, it’s dissipating, and guess what?
 You missed it.
-Human eyes are much better at capturing scenery and natural beauty than your iPhone, even if it is a 6.
+Human eyes are much better at capturing scenery and natural beauty than your iPhone, even if it is the latest model.
 You’re going to see so many things you want to record for memory’s sake, but wean yourself away from having the phone be your only ‘recorder’.
 What sounds are happening?
 Are there interesting scents?
 What does the sun and breeze feel like on your skin?
 Try to put those ‘markers’ in your brain, and when you get home you will be able to recall these precious moments more accurately and with more pleasure.
 If you count on the phone to do all the recording for you, you’ll miss a lot of the details, and you’ll also be really disappointed when you accidentally drop it in a full toilet at the airport and you have to ‘mercy flush’ it.

 9. Make a checklist and base your happiness on it.